Transplant Fellowship - Curriculum

 |Conference Selection||The fellow will participate in the weekly review of transplant and donor candidates|

-The topics will include: basic immunology, infectious diseases, medical issues as they relate to transplant care, metabolic bone disease, pharmacology, pathology, obstetrics and surgery.
+The topics will include: basic immunology, infectious diseases, medical issues as they relate to transplant care, cardiovascular disease, metabolic bone disease, pharmacology, pathology, obstetrics and surgery.

 Lectures are provided by basic and clinical scientists on immunology, pharmacology, obstetrics, diabetes, metabolic bone disease and infectious disease topics along with sessions on post-operative and long-term transplant care.